ECE1T6/game-o-matic/README.md

 void write (char* str); //writes str to the screen

-In addition, we need to write interface functions to sample the input from the joystick and provide this information to the high-level programmers convenien tly.
+In addition, we need to write interface functions to sample the input from the joystick and provide this information to the high-level programmers conveniently.